PhotonVision/photonvision-docs/source/docs/hardware/supportedhardware.rst

     * Most Logitech cameras (specifically the Logitech C270 HD Webcam (PN: 960-000694)) will not work with PhotonVision.

-    * The PS3Eye needs a workaround to be usable, for more information see :ref:`our Known Issues page <docs/other/known-issues:Hardware Issues>`
+    * The PS3Eye needs a workaround to be usable, for more information see :ref:`our Known Issues page <docs/troubleshooting/common-errors:Known Issues>`

     * Most laptop integrated webcams

 Supported Coprocessors
 ----------------------
 * Raspberry Pi 3 / 4, with the newest variants of each being preferred (3B+ and B, respectively).
-* Raspberry Pi 3 is preferred over 4 due to the GPU acceleration avaliable, more technical information available `here. <https://www.chiefdelphi.com/t/announcing-gloworm-an-inexpensive-and-open-source-vision-module/386370/61?u=pietroglyph>`_
+* Raspberry Pi 3 is preferred over 4 due to the GPU acceleration available, more technical information available `here. <https://www.chiefdelphi.com/t/announcing-gloworm-an-inexpensive-and-open-source-vision-module/386370/61?u=pietroglyph>`_

 * Other coprocessors can be used but may require some extra work / command line usage in order to get it working properly